-Probably the most noticeable design feature of the plaza is the concrete scating structures that frame the sides of the plaza.
+Probably the most noticeable design feature of the plaza is the concrete seating structures that frame the sides of the plaza.
 They serve various functions, from providing seating and gathering areas to creating a definable edge for the space (see Figure 2).
 The upper plaza was also designed to be a separate space from an adjacent streetscape.
 Halprin did this by Lower plaza.
 The lower area was designed more recently and serves as a connector between the upper plaza and the center of the campus.
-The lower plaza has a different feel than the upper area and exhibits postmodern design with its strong connection to adjacent buildings and a pedestrian-friendly atmosphere.
-The plaza is easy to navigate because of the use of planters and other objects as borders and focal points.
+The lower plaza has a different feel than the upper area and exhibits postmodern design with its strong connection to adjacent buildings and a pedestrianfriendly atmosphere.
+The plaza is easy to navigate because of

+Figure 2:

-Figure 2: View of the Upper Plaza from the University Union's balcony.
+View of the Upper Plaza from the University Union's balcony.
 Note the asphalt surfaces and concrete seating structures.